Get

 Ever watched a movie starring a dog and immediately thought to yourself that you wanted a dog just like that?
 Many of us have, but it can sometimes be a challenge to figure out what kind of dog breed a movie dog is.
 Take Winn Dixie from the 2005 film Because of Winn Dixie; it’s a beautiful dog, but what breed is Winn Dixie?

-If you haven’t watched the film based on the 2001 Newbery Honor book, the story follows a little girl that finds a dog in a grocery store and, with its help, learns about making friends and more.
+If you haven’t watched the film based on the 2001 Newbery Honor book, the story follows a little girl who finds a dog in a grocery store and, with its help, learns about making friends and more.
 The dogs that played Winn Dixie (yes, there were more than one) were all of a rarer breed from France, known as the Berger Picard.
 You may not be familiar with the Berger Picard, so keep reading to learn all about it!

 The Berger Picard History